MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ## Functionality and features

-### Customer and Business Central users involvement
+### Customer and Business Central user involvement

 If the customer decides to update the quote by adding or modifying sales lines, the agent assists with these changes by locating the quote and making the requested updates.
 Once the customer confirms the quote's accuracy, the agent converts it into a sales order, which is then also shared with the customer via email, following user's confirmation.